Pages

 One of the interesting things about looking at the Socialist Realist artists of the former Soviet Union, in contrast to the art being promoted in the "free world" during the same period (be it Surrealism or Abstract Expressionism all the way down to Conceptualism) is both the high level of technical skill and the unambiguous meaning imbued into every canvas, which needs no priestly caste of art critics to interpret "what the artist may be trying to say" for the benefit of us, the great unwashed masses.

 In fact, such a comparison is rarely (if ever) made by establishment art critics or historians in the west.
-This is something I will go into later.
-Even the most revolutionary elements contained within the art of those working outside the socialist world (such as Picasso, Rivera, Kahlo or Siquieros), those artists who were openly sympathetic to the cause, are often either explained away or passed over in conspicuous silence.
+Even the most revolutionary elements contained within the art of those working outside the socialist world (such as Picasso, Rivera, Kahlo or Siquieros), artists who were openly sympathetic to the cause, are often either explained away or passed over in conspicuous silence.

 "It is a tale told by a madman, full of sound and fury, signifying nothing."